The nine rings of the galaxy LEDA 1313424: Critique of the Collisional Ring Interpretation

 The analytic theory predicts the ring radii to be

 where $t$ is time since the impactor's passage through the center of LEDA, and $v_{\rm rot}$ is LEDA's rotation speed.
 Since $v_{\rm rot} \simeq 370$ km/s, the $i=2$ ring expands with a speed of 55 km/s.
 But, for it to have radius 70 kpc at $t$ = 56 Myr, it would need to expand at 1,225 km/s.
-This discrepancy by more than a factor 20 cannot be remedied by assuming that the impact occurred much earlier than 56 Myr ago because the density waves and associated rings fade over a time scale of 100 to 200 Myr \cite{fade}.
+This discrepancy by more than a factor 20 cannot be remedied by assuming that the impact occurred much earlier than 56 Myr ago because the density waves and associated rings fade over a timescale of 100 to 200 Myr \citep{fade1,fade2,fade3}.
+Since we need $t\lesssim200$~Myr for collisional rings to exist at all, the speed of the $i=2$ ring must exceed 340~km/s, which is still six times larger than the prediction by the analytic theory.